victorwp288/poke_rl_doubles/README.md

 Hand‑in: Thu, 18 December 2025 at 10:00 CET

 ## Overview
-PPO‑based recurrent agent built on Stable‑Baselines3 (PyTorch) that plays **Generation 9 Doubles (OU)** via **poke‑env**.
+PPO‑based agent built on Stable‑Baselines3 (PyTorch) that plays **Generation 9 Doubles (OU)** via **poke‑env**.
 Training focuses on a local Showdown simulator first; light online evaluation happens on a labeled bot account with polite rate limits.
 We evaluate offline vs heuristics and via